kwQt/sif/README.md

 ```

 ## Usage
-Read lines from stdin (or file) and then write the selected row to stdout.
+Read lines from stdin and then write the selected row to stdout.